Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 Introduction

-It is estimated that there are approximately 589 million people in the world living with diabetes and over 40 percent of them do not even know it.
-The diagnosis of diabetes should be made as early as possible since most of the cases are diabetes type 2 and this is mostly avoidable or treated by changes in lifestyle and early treatment.
-Healthy living guide may be referred from our article.
+The diagnosis of diabetes should be made as early as possible as this is mostly avoidable or treated by changes in lifestyle and early treatment.
+Healthy lifestyle habits to prevent diabetes with daily living guide may be referred from our article.

 Quick Summary: